buhocontable/buho_cfdi/README.md

 buho = BuhoCfdi::XmlProcessor.new(params)
 ```

 Then process the xml with the params. `buho` var has all necesary info to create a xml schema.
-Execute the instance method `#process_xml` that will create a `#cfdi` instance method with all info needed abuot the cfdi and the xml.
+Execute the instance method `#process_xml` that will create a `#cfdi` instance method with all info needed about the cfdi and the xml.

 ```ruby